-The king Devamnampiyatissa, the first Buddhist king of the country build a chapter house in this location on the instructions Mahinda Thero who brought Buddhism to the country.
-A century later king Dutugamunu (161-131 BC) built a massive structure of which the remains you see today.
+King Devamnampiya Tissa (307-267 BCE), the country’s first Buddhist king, built a chapter house in this location on the instructions of Mahinda Thero who introduced Buddhist Philosophy to the country.
+A century later King Dutugemunu (161-131 BCE) built a massive structure using 1600 stone pillars called the Lovamahapaya (Lovamahaprasada), the remains of which you see today.

-King Dutugemunu was told of a record that was said to have been made by king Devanampiyatissa, based on a prophecy of the Great Mahinda Thero.
-He located a vase depostited in the royal treasury with a inscribed golden plate inside.
-It spoke of the prophecy that after after one hundred and forty years, a king named Dutta Gamini, son of king Kavan Tissa who will contract such and such edifices in such and such manner.
+The Prophecy King Dutugemunu was told of a record that was said to have been made by King Devanampiyatissa, based on a prophecy of the Great Mahinda Thero.
+He located a vase deposited in the royal treasury with an inscribed golden plate inside.
+It spoke of the prophecy that after after one hundred and forty years, a king named Dutta Gamini, son of King Kavan Tissa would contract such and such edifices in such and such manner.

-Then Sangamittha thero persuaded the king to razor the Maha Vihara buildings including the magnificent Lovamahapradaya and use the materials to build up Jethawanaramaya, a new rival institute within the boundaries of Maha Viharaya itself.
-His son Sirimeghavanna (Kithsiri Mevan) (303-311) rebuilt the palace.
-This mansion was again destroyed by the Pandayns from South India who invaded the city in the 9th century and was rebuild again in the same century by king Sena II (853-887).
-It was for the last time restored by King Prakramabahu I (1153-1186) during the Polonnaruwa kingdom era.
+Then Sangamittha thero persuaded the king to razor the Maha Vihara buildings, including the magnificent Lovamahaprasada and use the materials to build up Jethawanaramaya, a new rival institute within the boundaries of Maha Viharaya itself.
+His son Sirimeghavanna (Kithsiri Mevan) (303-311 CE) rebuilt the palace.
+This mansion was again destroyed by the Pandayns from South India, who invaded the city in the 9th century, and was rebuilt again in the same century by King Sena II (853-887 CE).
+It was for the last time by King Prakramabahu I (1153-1186 CE) during the Polonnaruwa kingdom era.

 This unique edifice having undergone destruction and reconstruction several times is now reduced to the stone columns that barely give an idea of its former magnificence.
-The collection of monolithic columns of granite 1,600, 40 rows of 40 pillars marks the site of that most remarkable palatial monastery in history.
-These columns are square and the largest measures 8 feet 3 inches and its height is 10 feet.
+The collection of monolithic columns of 1,600 granite pillars (40 rows of 40 pillars) marks the site of the most remarkable palatial monastery in history.
+These columns are square, and the largest measures 8 feet 3 inches, and its height is 10 feet.
 The ground covered with these columns measures 200 square feet.
 All these rough columns had been enclosed in the huge walls that were built for the basement of the palace when it consisted of five stories.

-Colas from India invaded the city in 10th century and plundered the city of it’s all valuables which finally saw the fall of the Anuradhapura as the capital of Sri Lanka after over 1400 years.
-The great king Parakramabhu I who reigned from Polonnaruwa (1153-1186 AC) raised again the 1600 pillars and partly restored it.
+Colas from India invaded the city in the 10th century.
+They plundered the city of its all valuables, which finally saw the fall of the Anuradhapura Kingdom as the capital of Sri Lanka after over 1400 years.
+The great king Parakramabhu I, who reigned from Polonnaruwa (1153-1186 CE) raised the 1600 pillars again and partly restored it.
 This is what you see today.

-Alternate Names :great cooper roofed mansion, lova maha prasadaya, lovamahapaya, lowamahapaya
+Alternate Names: great copper-roofed mansion, lova maha prasadaya, lovamahapaya, lowamahapaya

 Old photos of Lovamahapaya from www.imagesofceylon.com